Caillebotte

 All this was very pleasantly accompanied by a fresh, light yet full-bodied 2011 Burgundy from Olivier Decelle-Pierre-Jean Villa at a reasonable €25.

-be rather dry.
-I liked my chocolate cream with corn crumble and pecans but didn’t
+I liked my chocolate cream with corn crumble and pecans but didn’t find it exceptional.

 No matter – Caillebotte is a keeper.
 Hope my friend doesn’t ruin himself by eating there every night.